iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Had to use my sister's phone to scan my I.D., for whatever reason, my phone wouldn't scan, but other than that, I like this app..<br> :date: __2020-06-01 02:31:47__

 > It ok needs improvement on application<br> :date: __2020-05-08 05:29:35__

-> I am giving some stars based on the potential for being walletless.
-Using this in lieu of my driver's license would be game changing.
-I am taking off the same number of stars because I can't do this yet.<br> :date: __2020-05-04 03:17:40__